-Saffron is the most expensive spice in the world because it has a labor intensive production process and also it is packed with health, beauty and youth enhancing properties that increases the demand throughout the world.
+Saffron is the most expensive spice in the world because it has a labor-intensive production process and also it is packed with health, beauty, and youth enhancing properties that increase the demand throughout the world.

-Saffron is derived from Crocus Sativus L. plant of the iris family.
+Saffron is derived from the Crocus Sativus L. plant of the iris family.
 The plant only blooms 1 month a year in the fall.
-Before sunrise one bloom is picked by hand to prevent any damage by sun exposure.
-Next morning, another bloom will appear.
+Before sunrise, one bloom is picked by hand to prevent any damage by sun exposure.
+The next morning, another bloom will appear.

-Saffron has been praised and used in folk medicine around the glob for its healing power of numerous health conditions.
-Depression, heart disease, digestive issues, diabetes and hypertension are among the many problems that are targeted by this spice.
-Beauty and longevity of the skin and hair are also affected by its strong chemical profile.
-Mood and happiness is influenced by positive effect of saffron.
+Saffron has been praised and used in folk medicine around the globe for its healing power in numerous health conditions.
+Depression, heart disease, digestive issues, diabetes, and hypertension are among the many problems that are targeted by this spice.
+The beauty and longevity of the skin and hair are also affected by its strong chemical profile.
+Mood and happiness are influenced by the positive effect of saffron.

 Because of all its delicacy and potency, saffron is expensive and highly demanded and like any other high price luxury, it is susceptible to fraudulent practices.
 So the real question is how would you know if your saffron is real or fake?!